-Targets will be set with each partner of the programme, including the SCR CA (e.g. Local Authorities, SCR, Health Partners) on the target numbers, with the focus always on securing sustained employment.
-As a recognition of the importance to take a lead, SCR MCA commits to employ 3% of staff headcount as new apprentice starts by 2022.
-Outcomes The MCA anticipates an increase of 3,000 apprentices and over 17,000 other education, training, and paid work experience positions in 18 months leading to sustainable employment 10 .
-The programme will also be structured to help fill skills gaps that hold back our tech companies, placing people in sustained employment.
-Investment required £375m - £450m is required over 18 months to subsidise training and apprenticeships, and top up incomes to the level of the living wage.
-The estimated unit cost will vary with an average of £12,500-£15,000 per person per year.
-Requirements Requirements include: Identification of suitable existing coordination infrastructure to act as delivery vehicles and leads.
-Identification of existing assets and programmes which can be scaled up.
-Establishment of referral pathways and impact framework for subsidisation.
-Education and business sector collaboration to manage delivery.
-Skills and capabilities to develop and run the programme at a regional level.
+Targets This intervention will target approvides into employment will be o Young people (and apprential Women; Disabled; People from BAME backgrou People from disadvantages Targets will be set with each parts SCR CA (e.g. Local Authorities, SC numbers, with the focus always or As a recognition of the important to employ 3% of staff headcount Outcomes The MCA anticipates an increase 17,000 other education, training positions in 18 months leading to programme will also be structure our tech companies, placing peop Investment required £375m - £450m is required over apprenticeships, and top up incor Estimated unit cost will vary with £12,500-£15,000 per person per Requirements Requirements include: Identification of suitable exisinfrastructure to act as delive Identification of existing assisticated up.
+Establishment of referral particular subsidisation.
+Education and business sect Skills and capabilities to devia a regional level.